EliAndrewC/l7r/setting/l7r.md

 In their role as karmic inquisitors from the Order of Bishamon, the PCs have been tasked with uncovering the mystery of not only what kinds of sins might have prompted the blight, but also why these omens and portents did not forewarn the government.

-There are specifically 7 signs which ought to have heralded this disaster, and some other members of The Order have encouraged the PCs to make use of the present crisis to right wrongs in the domain.
+There are specifically seven signs which ought to have heralded this disaster, and some other members of The Order have encouraged the PCs to make use of the present crisis to right wrongs in the domain.
 As they journey from place to place, look out for any wrongdoing by the wealthy and powerful and then find a way to credibly argue that this was the cause of some individual sign failing to manifest.
 This would allow the PCs to right a variety of wrongs in addition to solving the overarching mystery.
 It will be up to the PCs whether or not to employ this tactic.

 One of the PCs was a disciple of Nanube, a member of Lord Moon's heavenly court.
 Nanube is known as the Deceiver, or sometimes more simply as the Liar.
 Here is a high-level description of Nanube:

-With this in mind, suppose that one of the PCs wanted to swear a vow to Nanube that they would use each and every one of these failed omens and portents in order to "take down" a human or family or institution which was guilty of wrongdoing, by framing them of being the reason why these omens and portents did not trigger.
+With this in mind, suppose that one of the PCs wanted to swear a vow to Nanube that they would use each and every one of these failed omens and portents in order to "take down" a human or family or institution which was guilty of wrongdoing, by framing them as being the reason why these omens and portents did not trigger.
 The idea is that lies will bring about justice when the truth has failed.

 "I, (NAME), disciple of Nanube the Deceiver, do solemnly vow before Lord Moon and his servant Nanube, to exploit each and every one of the failed omens and portents that ought to have forewarned us of the fungal blight kumosaya.
 In the name of justice, I shall craft tales and weave deceptions to ensure punishment for those guilty of wrongdoing, those who prosper through injustice and greed.